-Although it might seem like a play of words, admitting “to have a problem” implies a need for an external help – a professional who can analyze the problem and prescribe a cure for it.
+Although it might seem like a play of words, admitting “to have a problem” implies a need for an external help – a therapy and professional who can analyze the problem and prescribe a cure for it.

 Practitioners started searching for a deeper meaning of their work – were they there only to fix people? – and with that, a small movement was soon to become one of the most influential theories of our times.